-dotnet-run - Runs source code 'in-place' without any explicit compile or launch commands.
+dotnet-run - Runs source code without any explicit compile or launch commands.

-dotnet run command must be used in the context of projects, not built assemblies.
-If you're trying to run a portable application DLL instead, you should use dotnet without any command like in the following example:
+dotnet run command is used in the context of projects, not built assemblies.
+If you're trying to run a framework-dependent application DLL instead, you must use dotnet without a command.
+For example, to run

 dotnet driver, see the .NET Core Command Line Tools (CLI) topic.